Resource Details

 Farm Mediation and Arbitration Program

-Part of the Wisconsin Farm Center, the Wisconsin Farm Mediation and Arbitration program was established in 1986 and funding is provided in part by an annual grant from USDA.
+Part of the Wisconsin Farm Center, the Wisconsin Farm Mediation and Arbitration program was established in 1986 and funding is provided in part by an annual grant from U.S. Department of Agriculture.
 The program utilizes a corps of certified mediators who volunteer their time to assist Wisconsin farm families manage conflicts.
 Mediators conduct sessions via in-person meetings, web conferencing, or teleconference.
 Mediation brings disputing parties together to openly and confidentially discuss issues and determine solutions with the help of a certified and neutral mediator.

 Eligibility